MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemFilter.md

 ---
 title: MCDRemoteSystemFilter
-description: Learn about the 'MCDRemoteSystemFilter' protocol.
+description: Learn about the MCDRemoteSystemFilter protocol.
 It's a protocol for objects that act as remote system discovery filters.
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---